XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

 ### Node Affinity

-There are currently two types of node affinity, called "requiredDuringSchedulingIgnoredDuringExecution" and "preferredDuringSchedulingIgnoredDuringExecution".
-You can think of them as "hard" and "soft" requirements to schedule a pod.
-"IgnoredDuringExecution" part of the names means that, if labels on a node change at runtime such that the affinity rules on a pod are no longer met, the pod continues to run on the node.
+There are currently two types of node affinity, called `requiredDuringSchedulingIgnoredDuringExecution` and `preferredDuringSchedulingIgnoredDuringExecution`.
+You can think of them as "hard" and "soft" requirements to schedule a pod. `IgnoredDuringExecution` part of the names means that, if labels on a node change at runtime such that the affinity rules on a pod are no longer met, the pod continues to run on the node.

 ```yaml
 spec: